Hierophobia-The Fear of Holy Objects

 Meditation and Yoga

 Similarly, meditation cuts out the mental chatter and roots you to the present moment.
-It is also a wonderful tool to lean into parts of ourselves that are uncomfortable and hard to deal with.
+It is also a good tool to lean into parts of ourselves that are uncomfortable and hard to deal with.
 Start with meditating for about ten minutes a day and you can either focus on your breath or bodily sensations to give yourself something to work with.

 Self-Help Groups and Social Therapy

-Both online and offline, there are several self-help groups for people with phobias so they can understand themselves better.
+Both online and offline, there are several self-help groups for people with phobias so they can begin to understand themselves better.
 It also allows them to share their experiences with others in a safe space without judgment or criticism.

 Lifestyle Changes